Survival Analysis via Ordinary Differential Equations: The ODE Framework

 where $q(\cdot)$ corresponds to the distribution of $\epsilon$ in the same way as in the AFT model, and $\alpha(\cdot)$ is uniquely determined by the equation $\varphi(t) = \log \int_0^t \alpha(s)\dev s$.
 In comparison to model (\ref{eq: aft ode}), the hazard function at time $t$ depends not only on the current cumulative hazard and covariates, but also on the current time $t$ directly.

 Different specifications of $\varphi(\cdot)$ and $\epsilon$ have been proposed in the literature for the linear transformation model.
 We consider the case where both the transformation and the error distribution are unknown.
 This specification is especially preferred when parametric assumptions on the transformation function or the error distribution cannot be properly justified.
 However, when both $q(\cdot)$ and $\alpha(\cdot)$ are unknown, they may not be identifiable.
 The equivalent linear regression representation, $\varphi(T) = - x^T \beta+\epsilon$, allows us to see the identifiability issue clearly.
-For example, for any constants $c_1 > 0$ and $c_2 \neq 0$, we have $c_1\varphi(T)+c_2 = -x^T (c_1\beta)+(c_1\epsilon + c_2)$.
-Therefore, $(\beta, \varphi, \epsilon)$ and $(c_1 \beta, c_1 \varphi+c_2 , c_1 \epsilon+c_2)$ are not distinguishable.
-Under certain regularity conditions, \citet{horowitz1996semiparametric} showed that the model parameters are identifiable up to a scale and a location normalization.
-Following that result, we have developed Proposition \ref{identi} that characterizes the identifiability of parameters in (\ref{transformation ode}).
-Proposition \ref{degeneration} provides necessary and sufficient degeneration conditions for AFT and Cox models.
+Note that, when no covariate is associated with survival, i.e., $\beta=0$, non-identifiability issue arises because parameters $(\varphi, \epsilon)$ and $(f(\varphi), f(\epsilon))$ give the same event time distribution for any arbitrary function $f$.
+Therefore, we consider $\beta \neq 0$, in which case \citet{horowitz1996semiparametric} showed that the model parameters are identifiable up to a scale and a location normalization under certain regularity conditions.
+Following that result, we have developed Proposition \ref{identi} that characterizes the identifiability of parameters in~ (\ref{transformation ode}), while Proposition \ref{degeneration} provides necessary and sufficient degeneration conditions for AFT and Cox models.
 The proofs are given in the Supplemental Material.